hepplerj/cv/web-cv.md

 \vspace{.4cm}

-*Service to the Profession*
+_Service to the Profession_

-Referee for these journals, publishers, grant agencies, and academic software repositories: *The Programming Historian*, *The Public Historian*, *Pacific Historical Review*, National Endowment for the Humanities, Fonds National de la Recherche.
+Referee for these journals, publishers, grant agencies, and academic software repositories: _The Programming Historian_, _The Public Historian_, _Pacific Historical Review_, University of Michigan Press, National Endowment for the Humanities, Fonds National de la Recherche.

 \vspace{.4cm}